What is Invoice Factoring?

 The net result is that your company can convert its receivables into immediate operating cash.
 That way, you will not have to wait 30, 60, 90 days or more for your customers to pay.
 In this blog post, we explore how invoice factoring is different than a bank loan.

-Invoice Factoring Pros and Cons
+Invoice Factoring Pros & Cons

 There are benefits and drawbacks to every type of financial support.
 Bank loans may require a strong credit report or collateral to secure your loan, while other types of financing may ask for part ownership of your company or future earnings.
 Invoice factoring has some pros and cons, too.